facebookresearch/hydra/website/docs/plugins/joblib_launcher.md

   - hydra/launcher: joblib
 ```

 By default, process-based parallelism using all available CPU cores is used.
-By overriding the default configuration, it is e.g. possible to switch to thread-based parallelism and limit the number of parallel executions.
+By overriding the default configuration, it is e.g. possible limit the number of parallel executions.

 The default configuration packaged with the plugin is: